shivakumars/Titanium-Crittercism-Android/README.md

 # Titanium Crittercism For Android

-A Wrapper around crittercism [android sdk.](https://app.crittercism.com/downloads/download/crittercism_v3_2_0_sdkonly.jar) And now you can use this module to use Crittercism with Titanium Appcelerator.
+A Wrapper around crittercism [android sdk. (v4.4.0RC)](https://app.crittercism.com/downloads/download/crittercism_v4_4_0_sdkonly.jar) And now you can use this module to use Crittercism with Titanium Appcelerator.

 ## Steps to Integrate

-You can download the module zip directly from [here](http://bit.ly/1eSsTTp)
+You can download the module zip directly from [here](http://bit.ly/1boYmue)

 Copy this to your AndroidManifest.xml